-The liver is one of the hardest working organs in the body.
+Your liver is one of the hardest working organs in your body.
 It’s responsible for more than 500 vital functions that we know of, and probably many more besides.

-Here are just a few of the incredible jobs this hard working organ performs.
+Here are just a few of the incredible jobs this amazing organ performs.

 - Removes bacteria, drug residues and alcohol from the bloodstream

 - Produces the bile needed by the digestive system to break down fats

 - Manufactures important immune enhancing substances

 - Metabolises protein and carbohydrates to provide cells with energy

 - Makes essential chemicals that help blood clot properly

 - Produces up to 4 litres of digestive fluids each and every day